-LCG-CDP's Citizen Participation Plan is designed to ensure the community partners have a chance to provide input on the planning and goal-setting process.
-Unfortunately, COVID-19 caused some reduction in participation in recent years.
+LCG-CDP's Citizen Participation Plan is designed to ensure that community partners have a chance to provide input on the planning and goalsetting process.
 LCG-CDP has doubled its efforts to encourage more participation by attending various community meetings and inviting more people to attend meetings and apply for funding.
+This includes engaging with elected officials to identify and engage with additional community partners and resources.